Watson, Watt lead way as Texans outlast Chargers, 27-20

 OLDER MAN RIVERS

 Rivers made his 209th consecutive start, tying Eli Manning for the second-longest streak in NFL history.
-Brett Favre started 297 straight games, meaning the 37-year-old Rivers would have to play five more seasons after this one to catch him.
+The 37-year-old Rivers sought out the 24-year-old Watson before the game.

+“To come in his house and compete with him is special,” Watson said.
+“He called my name and said, ‘Great job.
+Continue to grow and have a bright future.’
+And he said he’ll see me in January, so I’m looking forward to that.”

 INJURIES